essc/clp_foss4g_workshop/source/qgis_raster_rectify.rst

 2. Load the image file that will be rectified.
+Within the Georeferencer window, click
+.. mActionAddRasterLayer|
-Within the Georeferencer window, click |mActionAddRasterLayer| :guilabel:`Open Raster` the image map.
+:guilabel:`Open Raster` the image map.
 Select the ``nb51-7.jpg``, click `OK`.

 3. A new window will appear for the :guilabel:`CRS` of the raster layer,